TISUnion/Carpet-TIS-Addition/README.md

 Info when these raid related events happen:

 - A raid has been created
-- A raid has been invalidated;
+- A raid has been invalidated
 - The bad omen level of a raid has been increased
 - The center Position of a raid has been moved